M6Securities/manius-market/README.md

   cluster: # your cluster name.
 It's the text before .defaultdb
   username: # username
   password: # password

+# FOR TESTING ONLY
+# Stripe information to use for running tests
+stripe:
+  publishable_key: # key
+  secret_key: # key
+  webhook_secret: # key
 ```

 ### Environment Variables